Third-Party CookiesIs Traffic Tracking a Thing of the Past?

 Affiliate programs anchored in first-party cookies can maintain their sales tracking mechanisms even as third-party cookies bow out.
 However, this doesn't insulate them from the overall goal of fully mandated privacy and any subsequent stipulations it might usher in down the line.

 Take, for instance, the directive from the French Data Protection Authority advocating for a “decline all cookies” option.
 Such a mandate would encompass first-party cookies as well.
 The real conundrum lies in discerning the number of users who would willingly opt for cookies if rejecting them is presented as a straightforward alternative.
-And there's the lingering uncertainty: Could this become a universally adopted mandate?
+And there's the lingering uncertainty: could this become a universally adopted mandate?
 Only time will tell.

 Like What You're Reading?
 Join our newsletter and stay up to date on the latest in payments and eCommerce trends.